edgelesssys/marblerun/samples/occlum-hello/README.md

 * Else, if you receive:

     ```
+    ERROR: The entrypoint does not seem to exist: '/bin/your_application'
+    Please make sure that you define a valid entrypoint in your manifest (for example: /bin/hello_world).
+    panic: "invalid entrypoint definition in argv[0]"
+    ```

+    or:

+    ```
     ERROR: Failed to spawn the target process.
-    Did you use the correct path for your target application (for example: occlum run /bin/premain-occlum /bin/hello_world)?
+    Did you specify the correct target application in the Marblerun manifest as argv[0]?
     Have you allocated enough memory?
-    panic: errno -1
+    panic: posix_spawn failed with error code -1
     ```

-    Make sure you specified the correct filename of your target application, and also make sure enough memory is allocated.
+    Make sure you specified the correct filename of your target application.
+For the latter error message, also make sure enough memory is allocated.
 To find out the specific reason for why this error is occuring, you can set the environment variable `OCCLUM_LOG_LEVEL=error` by appending it in front of your run command like this:

     ```sh
     OCCLUM_LOG_LEVEL=error make run